 Elementor has so many options that there can be a bit of a learning curve.
 But I think that the software is laid out about as well as it can be for packing 98 different drag-and-drop options.

 No Way To Contact Customer Support Through Chat Or Phone

 Elementor has 4 different pricing plans: Free, Personal, Plus, and Expert.
-There are no differences between the Personal, Plus, and Expert plans except for the number of license keys you get.
+There are no differences in Elementor Pro features between the Personal, Plus, and Expert plans except for the number of license keys you get.
 In other words, the only difference is how many sites you get Elementor Pro on.

-Elementor Free is just what it sounds like – free.
+Elementor's Free plan is just what it sounds like – free.
 It doesn't cost anything now and won't cost anything in the future.
 You get full access to the post and page builder for your website.
 You can create templates, but can't edit your theme.

 Elementor Personal allows you to have the premium version of Elementor on 1 site.
 It costs $49 per year.